RatJuggler/developer-portfolio/README.md

 - About - Short introductory paragraph about myself.
 - Skills - Table highlighting my hard & soft skills with option to sort, filter and mark items.
-- Career - Rough timeline showing from when I started with the dinosaurs to the present day space age.
+- Career - Rough timeline from when I started with the dinosaurs to the present day space age.
 - Interests - Brief details on my outside interests.

 **Attributions:**